hoytech/quadrable/README.md

 * `HashEmpty`: The same as the previous, but there is no provided witness.
 Instead, the empty sub-tree nodeHash (32 zero bytes) is used.
 * `Merge`: Take this strand's nodeHash and concatenate and hash it with the nodeHash of the next un-merged strand in the strand list, which can be found by looking at the `next` linked list.
   * Check that the `merged` flag is false in the `next` strand, and that both strands are at the same depth.
-  * After the merge, set `merged` to true in the `next` strand, and unlink it from the linked list.
+  * After the merge, set the `merged` flag to true in the `next` strand, and unlink it from the linked list.

 After processing all commands, implementations should check the following: